PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 fuge> start all
 ```

-We can now see that along with the rest of our system the Redis container and `event-service` have also started up.
+We can now see that along with the rest of our system the Redis container and `eventservice` have also started up.
 As before we can browse the application add some numbers and look at the audit log.
 However this time every page load is being recorded.
 Lets confirm this by running a report.
 Open up another shell - leaving Fuge running and execute the following:

 ```sh
 $ cd micro/report